raamdev/independent-publisher/README.md

 After you've installed the Independent Publisher theme, download the [Independent Publisher Child Theme](https://github.com/raamdev/independent-publisher-child-theme/) and install and activate it.
 You can then start making changes to the Child Theme's files to override the parent theme.
 The Independent Publisher Child Theme comes with a few examples to help you get started.

 For more information on using Child Themes, see the [WordPress Codex](http://codex.wordpress.org/Child_Themes).

+## Known Issues

+* If you're using the [W3 Total Cache](http://wordpress.org/plugins/w3-total-cache/) plugin, you must disable the JS/CSS Minify option, as that [doesn't play well with jQuery](http://wordpress.org/support/topic/plugin-w3-total-cache-jquery-conflicts-when-added-to-minify?replies=6), which Independent Publisher makes use of.
+See also [Issue 46](https://github.com/raamdev/independent-publisher/issues/46#issuecomment-31478382).